Xikaro/action-pull-request/README.md

 * Can replace any `old_string` inside a pull request template with a `new_string`.
 Or put commits' subjects in place of `old_string`
 * When `get_diff` is `true` will add list of commits in place of `<!-- Diff commits -->` and list of modified files in place of `<!-- Diff files -->` in a pull request template
 * When `allow_no_diff` is set to true will continue execution and create pull request even if both branches have no differences, e.g. having only a merge commit
+* When `auto_merge` is `true` will automatically merge the pull request after creation or update, with configurable merge method, approval requirements, and status check waiting
 * Supports both `amd64` and `arm64` architectures